 When I began my research back in 1991, I set out to define the category Jesus had called the "born eunuch," which was something different from a castrated man, or "man-made eunuch."

 The oldest available version of Matthew is a translation probably from Aramaic or Hebrew into Greek,3 and the word used in the Greek translation is eunouchos, from which we get our word eunuch.
-The word eunouchos comes from eune (bed) and echein (to hold), and most scholars accept that it means "one who guards the bed."
+Most scholars state that the word eunouchos comes from eune (bed) and echein (to have), and claim that it means "one who guards the bed."
+[Note in 2015: I have recently become convinced that the real etymology of eunouchos is not from eune, but rather from eunous ("good-minded") and echein, and is a contraction of a Greek expression meaning "to be good in mind; to be loyal, good-natured."]
 But Jesus would not have used the Greek word, since he spoke Aramaic.
-The Hebrew and Aramaic word for eunuch is saris, an Assyrian loan word that has been interpreted to mean "at the head."4 Neither of these etymologies ruled out my hypothesis that born eunuchs were, in general, anatomically whole like gay men.
+The Hebrew and Aramaic word for eunuch is saris, an Assyrian loan word that has been interpreted to mean "at the head."4 None of these etymologies ruled out my hypothesis that born eunuchs were, in general, anatomically whole like gay men.
 Later I learned that an ancient Syriac translation of the Bible used the word mu'omin for eunouchos and saris.
 Mu'omin means "person of faith" or "person of trust."

 I began a search lasting several years to find proof, either that a born eunuch was born missing some male reproductive parts, or that he simply lacked desire for women.
 The field of evidence I had to search through consisted of dozens, even hundreds, of ancient texts in which eunuchs were mentioned.
 By analyzing what each author or text said about an individual eunuch or about the category of eunuchs, I could put all the texts together and observe the common trends in the way ancient authors defined eunuchs.